tomcali/BurgerSolutionSequelized/README.md

 with 'npm init -y'

-* Within package.json, we set up the start file with nodemon server.js so that we can execute easily with 'npm start' and not have a need to refresh the browser window after changes in the program.
+* Within package.json, we set up the start file with nodemon server.js so that we can execute easily with 'npm start' and not have to refresh the browser window after changes in the program.

-* Working within the repository directory...
+* Working within the BurgerSolutionSequelized directory...
-Started the MySQL database server with the command 'mysql.server start' We could view the MySQL database server using CLI commands via 'mysql -u root -p' Or we could utilize Sequel Pro.
+Started the MySQL database server with the command 'mysql.server start' Set up the MySQL database server using CLI commands via 'mysql -u root -p' Key files here were schema.sql and seeds.sql, which were executed from the CLI with the source command.
+These were used to create a database myburgers_db with a table burgers with fourteen of my favorite foods.
+ Columns are the food name and calorie count in the portions usually eaten.
+  The additional field devoured (a BOOL or tinyint) was included with the default value of FALSE ('0') to maintain consistency with the BurgerSolution work we are building on.
+ You will see pretty much the full range of my daily diet, which as nothing to do with burgers.
+We also utilize Sequel Pro in reviewing the database.

 * We are using a Model-View-Controller design, following the setup established in the BurgerSolution.
 * Added numerous node packages with
 'npm install --save [package-name]'  Key packages here were express mysql and sequelize.
+Directories models and controllers were set up to accommodate this MVC structure.

 * We are now doing development within the WebStorm IDE.